RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 ### Question # 5 - Representational state transfer (REST) application programming interfaces (APIs) use _______________ protocol verbs.
 A. Hypertext Markup Language (HTML).
 B. Hypertext Transfer Protocol (HTTP).
-C. Extensible Markup Language (XML). b
+C. Extensible Markup Language (XML).
 D. American Standard Code for Information.
 Interchange (ASCII).
 Answer: B.

 Roy Fielding, the author of the PhD dissertation **that created REST, was also the author of HTTP**, so it’s no surprise the command set is the same.